garyfleming/beyond-frameworks/README.md

-# Kicking Away the Crutches of Agile
+# Beyond Frameworks: A Return to Agile